Tuesday, June 10, 2014

 Many good and important issues got well warranted attention on this world stage but the real life impacts to local and global economies caused by racist dogma cannot and should not be down played.
 Two weeks, once a year with a few more annual events thrown in is not enough to affect change.
 These issues have to be a drumbeat that becomes deafening with international attention and takes full advantage of the media attention that comes with it.

-Our small corners of the once vast lands which we tend to need to be a reminder to all those who are growing discontented with their lives — of what once was.
+Our small corners of the once vast lands which we tend to, need to be a reminders to all those who are growing discontented with their lives — of what once was.
 We really don't like what you've done with the place.

 Thursday, May 15, 2014